 - Present findings at the Undergraduate Symposium in April of the following academic year.

-- Submit a research report of approximately 500 to 1,000 words upon completion of research, by end of May the following academic year.
+- Submit a research report of approximately 500 to 1,000 words upon completion of research, or by May of the following academic year.

 Apply online through Scholarships@UW–Madison.
 (Application available in December.)

 - Select the Student Services tab at the top of the page

 - Find Scholarships@UW–Madison and click on the "Enter Scholarships@UW–Madison" link.
 This is a new resource developed to help students find department, school/college and campus-wide scholarship opportunities.
 After logging-in and answering a few yes/no questions, you will be presented with links to applications for scholarships for which you are eligible, with open application cycles.
 You may want to check the site frequently to see what new opportunities are available.
 If you do not see the Hilldale/Holstrom application in your list, and you believe you meet the eligibility requirements, please contact the UAA Office (email@example.com, 265-2428).

 - Project proposal of no more than five double-spaced pages with at least 1 inch margins, and no smaller than 11pt font.
 The abstract and references are included in the 5-page limit, and the proposal should follow disciplinary guidelines.
 If you are uncertain about how to format your proposal, talk to your project advisor.
 All proposals should contain the following: